HexaMonkey/hexamonkey/README.md

 It relies on lazy and asynchronous parsing to offer a pleasant experience to the user.
 It is highly exentensible thanks to its modular architecture and a powerful scripting langage : HMscript.

-The format already supported are :
+The formats already supported are :

     Video :
         mpeg4